 Research is an integral part of the Department of Cardiac Surgery.
-We have one of the few Cardiac Surgery Departments with dedicated basic science research, and many faculty spend a significant amount of time in the research lab.
+We are one of the few Cardiac Surgery Departments with dedicated basic science research and many faculty spending a significant amount of time in the research lab.

-Researchers in the Department are actively working on prevention, diagnosis and treatment for cardiac disease.
+Researchers in the Department are actively working on prevention, diagnosis and treatment for cardiovascular diseases.

-Physicians are involved in every aspect of research from device design to early development and clinical trials and have an international presence in the community of heart failure surgery.
+Physicians are involved in every aspect of research, from mechanisms of cardiovascular diseases, device design, to early development and clinical trials, whom also have an international presence in the community of heart failure surgery.

 Residents and fellows are exposed to the full scope when they practice here and some elect to spend dedicated time in clinical trials in addition to training in clinical patient care.
-The basic research team is led by Dr. Eugene Chen, who was recently awarded a $2 million grant for research on vascular tissue engineering.
+The basic and translational research team is led by Dr. Eugene Chen, who is pioneering researches in vascular biology and tissue engineering.
 Our Department recruits those with demonstrated research skills, then ensures they have the resources to be successful.
 Our Department has the greatest number of high impact publications in both congenital and adult areas in the medical school.

 Faculty are uniformly asked to speak at major professional meetings, both national and international, and plan the meetings for many of the leading professional societies.
 Researchers in the lab work hand in hand with those performing surgery on patients, so the surgeon implanting the valve is also exploring how to create a valve out of a patient’s own tissues.
 This approach facilitates bringing the newest innovations to patients.